 Financial Education Partnerships

-- Madison Metropolitan School District, including branches in LaFollette, Memorial and East High Schools
+- Madison Metropolitan School District, including branches in LaFollette, Memorial, East and West High Schools

 - Girl Scouts of Wisconsin Badgerland Council

 - Dane County and Dodge County Junior Achievement

 - Sun Prairie Business and Education Partnership

 - Area elementary, junior high and high schools

 - Area non-profit organizations, community centers

 - Area businesses and workplace partners